 Nomination forms can be found online.
 For additional information, please contact Elaine Werner at firstname.lastname@example.org or call 860-548-3169.

-*AARP’s Vision: A society in which all people live with dignity and purpose, and fulfill their goals and dreams.
+*AARP’s Vision: A society in which everyone ages with dignity and purpose and in which AARP helps people fulfill their goals and dreams.

-**AARP’s Mission: AARP enhances the quality of life for all as we age.
-We champion positive social change and deliver value through advocacy, information and service.
+**AARP’s Mission: AARP is dedicated to enhancing the quality of life for all as we age.
+We lead positive social change and deliver value to members through information, advocacy and service.